Bios597407/Apple-EFI-Extracts-for-Newer-Systems/README.md

 __Region Files:__

-Region files were extracted using UEFITool and may require trimming.
+Region files were extracted "as is" using UEFITool and may require trimming.
 So don't just go flashing them without making sure that if required they've been properly trimmed / edited.
 (Can just use a hex editor).

 __Note:__